-If is important to wear proper clothing (long sleeves, high shoes, gloves, face and eye protection) when you are in contact with Giant Hogweed.
+If is important to wear proper clothing (long sleeves, high shoes, gloves, face and eye protection) when you are in vicinity of Giant Hogweed, in order to reduce the chance of contact with the plant.
 If skin contact does occur, the area should be washed immediately with soap and cold water.
 Since the sap increases the photosensitivity of the skin, you should to avoid exposure to the sun for at least 48 hours after contact.

 Dog-Strangling Vine is an invasive perennial plant that was introduced to North America from southern Europe as a garden ornamental in the late 1800s.
 Since that time, the plant has spread throughout urban areas in Southern Ontario, and more recently, it has spread into more rural and natural environments.
 Dog-Strangling Vine is known to crowd and strangle native plant species, making it a threat to biodiversity.